Course Outline

 - Managing sensor calibration and QC

-- Managing Firmware, Middleware and analytic builds in distributed system
+- Managing Firmware, Middleware, and analytics builds in distributed systems

 - Security and risk management